lixo19858/GitBook-HyperliquidRecoveryBot/en/asset-recovery.md

 • Total Value: $1,235.06

 📋 Recovery Plan:
-1. Convert non-USDC spot assets to USDC
+1. Liquidate all non-USDC assets in spot account → USDC
-2. Transfer all spot USDC to perp account
+2. Consolidate all spot USDC → transfer to perp account
-3. Convert non-USDC perp assets to USDC
+3. Liquidate all non-USDC assets in perp account → USDC
-4. Withdraw all USDC to Arbitrum
+4. Execute unified withdrawal → all USDC to Arbitrum

 💰 Service Fee: $6.18 (0.5%)
 💵 Net Recovery: $1,228.88